nearform/udaru/docs/why-udaru.md

 *   Fraud detection; using Machine Learning (Naive Bayes) to analyse the Audit Trail for possible fraud anomalies, e.g. Spiderman is accessing the platform on the weekend and is accessing data he doesn’t normally access, raise an alert.
 *   Automatic enforcement of system of least privilege - use profiling data to remove permissions that are demonstrably not used.
 This idea totally stolen from Netflix's Repokid: <https://medium.com/netflix-techblog/introducing-aardvark-and-repokid-53b081bf3a7e>.

-If you're interesting in being involved in Udaru, please see the [contributing](contributing.md) guidelines.
+If you're interested in being involved in Udaru, please see the [contributing](contributing.md) guidelines.